-On 9th July, Ethiopia and Eritrea, the two former Italian colonies, signed a joint peace agreement to officially end the twenty-year-old african cold war between the two countries.
+On 9th July, Ethiopia and Eritrea signed a joint peace agreement to officially end the twenty-year-old african cold war between the two countries.
 Territorial issues had triggered a state of permanent tension: a committee decided that Badme, a town on the Eritrean-Ethiopian border, was going to be part of Eritrea (independent since 1993, it used to be an Ethiopian province).
 However, the agreement was not honoured, resulting in two years of war—1998-2000—and the death of thousands of people.
 The Algiers agreement brought an end to the conflict in 2000, but the territorial issues remained as well as the tense atmosphere, the separation and the suffering which will hopefully be solved by this historical peace.

 It seems an avenue has been opened and the signs of willingness are there: the Ethiopian Prime Minister, Abiy Ahmed, has initiated, among other actions, the withdrawal of his troops from the disputed border regions and he’s going to release thousands of political prisoners thanks to a law passed by the Ethiopian parliament; a few days ago we witnessed the first flight departure from Ethiopia to Eritrea; telecommunications have now been restored; The Eritrean president, Isaias Afeworki, has withdrawn his troops from the border; Eritrea reopened its embassy in Ethiopia, appointing the first ambassador.